Residential Network Update

 Where will this change take place?

-The update will apply to all Campus residential networks.
-If you reside in any University Campus residential neighborhood, your home network will be part of this change.
+This update applies to all campus residential networks.
+If you live in a University campus residential neighborhood, your home network is included in this change.

 What is changing for you as a KAUST resident?

-Starting April 20, 2025, the University’s network service will be separated from the Residential Network service in your homes.
-Security controls will also be introduced to better protect academic and business systems and data.
+As of April 20, 2025, the University's network has been separated from the residential network in your home.
+Security controls have also been introduced to better protect academic and business systems and data.

 home-network